-Mr. Nature definitely approves, also.
+Richard definitely approves.
 It’s his favorite thing for me to make currently.
 My boys love it too, and get so excited when mommy makes “chocolate pudding.”
 I love that they are eating super healthy food, and they don’t even know it! 😉

 Another great thing about this recipe is that it literally takes 5 minutes to whip up.
 Just add all the ingredients to a high powered blender and blend until smooth.
 Refrigerate overnight (or, if you’re in a hurry to eat it, freeze for 30 minutes).
 That’s it!
 It’s even better served with whipped cream (what isn’t?).